 To develop District strategies and services to address deficiencies and/or sustain or strengthen current efforts.

-The DIP structure shall include the components set out in 703 KAR 5:225.
+The CDIP structure shall include the components set out in 703 KAR 5:225, the Every Student Succeeds Act of 2015 (ESSA), and KRS 158.649.

 As part of the District planning process, the Board shall review District academic performance on the state assessments for various groups of students in compliance with legal requirements.
-Upon agreement of the council, or the Principal if there is not a council, and the Superintendent, the Board shall establish a biennial target for each school for reducing identified gaps in achievement.2
+Upon agreement of the council, or the Principal if there is not a council, and the Superintendent, the Board shall establish an annual target for each school for reducing identified gaps in achievement.2

 Board Review

-The Superintendent shall present annually the DIP to the Board for review and approval.
+The Superintendent shall present annually the CDIP to the Board for review and approval.

 POWERS AND DUTIES OF THE BOARD OF EDUCATION AB01.111